18F/18f.gsa.gov/_posts/2017-05-25-from-launch-to-landing-how-nasa-took-control-of-its-https-mission.md

 * A weekly meeting for center representatives to discuss progress and voice any pressing questions and concerns.
 Systems administrators would often also phone into these meetings if there were technical issues that were pertinent to the larger community.
 * Targeted group meetings with systems administrator teams, center representatives, the agency core team, and occasionally vendor technical support.
 These meetings occasionally would result in vendor teams taking actions to develop remediation plans for their products; as these vendors were often serving multiple federal agencies, the impact could be significant and of broader benefit than just to NASA.

-One pertinent "lesson learned": The core team underestimated the volume of communication through the "hotline" mailing list, as well as the similarity of discussion across multiple disparate threads (there was lots of text snippet cut-and-pasting).
+One pertinent lesson: The core team underestimated the volume of communication through the "hotline" mailing list, as well as the similarity of discussion across multiple disparate threads (there was lots of text snippet cut-and-pasting).
 Moving forward, as the agency shifts focus to non-public networks, use of chat channels and more dynamic platforms for communication may be more useful.

 ## Tool and reporting consistency